 Of course, you could go without testing yourself or worrying about your pH, but I have been feeling off for a few months and felt like it was time to do some research and see if I could figure out what’s up.

-I used these test strips from amazon.
+I used these test strips from Amazon.
 It only takes a few seconds to get a reading and is way cheaper than going to the doctor.
 I started testing my pH a few weeks ago and realized that my levels were too acidic.
 I was shocked because I eat what I consider to be healthy, but looking into which foods are more alkaline and which are acidic I realized that I could be eating more alkaline-rich foods.
 Plus my anxiety has been through the roof, so that wasn’t helping anything.

-I introduced more alkaline-rich foods into my diet, got outside more to just breathe and get away from the craziness and as of this morning, I’m happy to say that my pH reads balanced! 🙂 It’ll be some work to keep it there and it’ll fluctuate with hormones, daily stresses, and so on, but I’m feeling better and am excited that I was able to see results with the right foods and working to take control of my anxiety.
+I introduced more alkaline-rich foods into my diet, got outside more to just breathe and get away from the craziness, and as of this morning, I’m happy to say that my pH reads balanced! 🙂 It’ll be some work to keep it there and it’ll fluctuate with hormones, daily stresses, and so on, but I’m feeling better and am excited that I was able to see results with the right foods and working to take control of my anxiety.

 Balancing our pH

 Know which foods are more acidic and which are alkaline and incorporate alkaline-rich foods into your diet.
-Of course, you don’t want to only eat alkaline-rich foods, remember balance, but being conscious of what we eat will really help keep our bodies balanced.
+Of course, you don’t want to only eat alkaline-rich foods, remember balance, but being conscious of what we eat will help keep our bodies balanced.

 Citrus fruits such as lemons and limes have an alkalizing effect on the body.
 Try drinking a glass of warm water with lemon first thing in the morning to get an alkaline boost.